-- Assess the internal control environment and whether systems are controlled and working effectively; - Assess whether financial, managerial and operating information is accurate, reliable and timely; - Assess employees' actions are in compliance with policies, procedures and applicable laws and regulations; - Assess whether resources are acquired economically, used efficiently and adequately protected; - Assess whether major programs, plans and objectives are achieved; - Report on systems of quality and provide recommendations for continuous improvement; - Review management responses to significant legislative and regulatory requirements impacting on CEQ for completeness; and - Report on observations or suggestions about any matters arising from audits or relating matters that should be bought to the Boards attention.
+- Assess the internal control environment and whether systems are controlled and working effectively; - Assess whether financial, managerial and operating information is accurate, reliable and timely; - Assess employees' actions are in compliance with policies, procedures and applicable laws and regulations;

+- Assess whether resources are acquired economically, used efficiently and adequately protected; - Assess whether major programs, plans and objectives are achieved; - Report on systems of quality and provide recommendations for continuous improvement; - Review management responses to significant legislative and regulatory requirements impacting on CEQ for completeness; and - Report on observations or suggestions about any matters arising from audits or relating matters that should be bought to the Boards attention.

 The Internal Audit Plan developed was based upon CEQ's enterprise risk register.
-Due to COVID-19 impacts only one audit was undertaken during the financial year.
+Reports were completed on Human Resources, Business Continuity / Disaster Response Planning and Information Technology.